 - MGM Grand Station

-You can see where each station is located on the map below.
-(You can download and print out the map take with you.)
+You can see where each monorail station is located on the map below.
+(You can download and print out the map to take with you.)

-Tickets for the monorail are available for purchase at vending machines found at each of the stations.
-Here is the pricing:
+Tickets for the Las Vegas monorail are available for purchase at vending machines found at each of the stations.
+Here are the monorail tickets prices:

 I recommend using the monorail if you’re staying at a hotel on the east side of the Strip (the side the monorail is on).
 If you’re on the opposite side of the Strip, you’ll end up wasting too much time crossing the street and getting on the train.
 You’ll be better off taking using the next transit option, the free trams…